nwhoffman/ds_curriculum_examples/README.md

 ## Autograded Assignments

 In the `autograded_assignments` folder, there are examples of the daily assignments that student were required to complete.
 The solution version is shown here but student would not receive the answers.
-They instead needed to fil in the code and then submit the notebook for automatic grading.
+They instead needed to fill in the code and then submit the notebook for automatic grading.
 They would receive simple automated feeback and a score on their notebook.